Published: January 13, 2024

 The worst thing to do is to file your taxes without reaching out to the IRS about the new debt.
 If you file and don't pay, the IRS may not notice right away.
 But, eventually, the agency will assess the taxes against you, send a demand for payment, and put your payment plan into default.
 If that happens, your tax debt is due in full immediately, and if you don't pay, the IRS can garnish your wages, take your assets, or even seize your home

-In most cases, as long as you make your request proactively, the IRS will let you add new debt to your payment plan.
+In most cases, as long as you make your request proactively, the IRS will let you add new debt to your payment plan or make other changes to your agreement.
 However, it's not guaranteed.
 And, usually, you can only do this once.
 The IRS is serious about tax compliance and repeated failure to follow the terms of your installment agreement can cause problems.

 What If You Can't Afford Payments on Your New Tax Debt?